 If the site is located in the EEA, the competent authority of the Member State where the site is located carries out the inspection.

 For sites located in countries outside the EEA, the responsible authority for inspection (the 'supervisory authority') is the authority in whose territory the importing site is located.
 If the supervisory authority is not able to carry out the inspection for any reason, it can be delegated to another EEA competent authority.

-If there is an MRA in place between the countries where the site is located and the European Community, the results of GMP inspections carried out by the MRA partner authority are normally recognised by the EU authorities.
+If there is a mutual recognition agreement (MRA) in place between the countries where the site is located and the European Community, the results of GMP inspections carried out by the MRA partner authority are normally recognised by the EU authorities.